-In a fit of pride, the said king built a statue demanding all to fall at its feet.
+In a fit of pride, the king built a statue demanding all to fall and worship at its feet.

-They were bound and cast into burning hot flames to face a certain death.
+They were bound and cast into burning hot flames, facing a certain death.

-But God came near, standing with them in the heat, saving their lives because of their fauth.
+But God came near and stood with them in the heat, honoring their public display of faith.

-There came a day when Rome ruled, prophets were silent, and Israel longed desperately for Messiah.
+There came a day when Rome ruled, prophets were silent, and Israel desperately longed for her Messiah.

-And an angel came in the night, awakening a young woman with glorious news,
+An angel came in the middle of the night, awakening a young teen with glorious news,

-Betrothed to a man who held integrity in his heart, God said He had chosen her to bear His Son.
+She was betrothed to a man who held integrity in his heart,

-In faith, Mary worshiped and in faith Joseph remained committed and raised the Babe as his own.
+By faith Joseph remained committed as he chose to raise the Babe as his own.

 At the right time the baby was born and placed in a manger as shepherds bowed and angels sang.